Sleeping Behind the Wheel Injury Attorneys

 Sleeping behind the wheel is entirely preventable.
 Arizona drivers must be aware of the simple steps to take to stay awake while taking a long driving trip.
 More importantly, Arizona motorists must remember to stop and rest if they are feeling even a slight sense of drowsiness.
 If you or a loved one has been involved in a crash because another driving was sleeping behind the wheel, we are here for you.

 Phillips Law Group has years of experience in handling cases where another driver fell asleep while operating their vehicle.
-With millions of dollars in verdicts and settlements under our belt, our auto accident attorneys understand what it takes to win.
+With millions of dollars in verdicts and settlements under our belt, our Phoenix injury attorneys understand what it takes to win.
 We combine our experience, expert resources, and legal knowledge to build a case that will achieve the maximum compensation possible for our clients.

 To get started today, please complete a Free Case Review at your earliest convenience.